OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 Though the exact words and strictures of the Oath of Devotion vary, paladins of this oath share these tenets.

-**_Honesty._** Don’t lie or cheat.
+**_Honesty_**.
+Don’t lie or cheat.
 Let your word be your promise.

-**_Courage._** Never fear to act, though caution is wise.
+**_Courage_**.
+Never fear to act, though caution is wise.

-**_Compassion._** Aid others, protect the weak, and punish those who threaten them.
+**_Compassion_**.
+Aid others, protect the weak, and punish those who threaten them.
 Show mercy to your foes, but temper it with wisdom.

-**_Honor._** Treat others with fairness, and let your honorable deeds be an example to them.
+**_Honor_**.
+Treat others with fairness, and let your honorable deeds be an example to them.
 Do as much good as possible while causing the least amount of harm.

-**_Duty._** Be responsible for your actions and their consequences, protect those entrusted to your care, and obey those who have just authority over you.
+**_Duty_**.
+Be responsible for your actions and their consequences, protect those entrusted to your care, and obey those who have just authority over you.

 ###### Oath Spells